Furball-Engine/Furball/README.md

 ## CLI

 `git clone --recurse submodules https://github.com/Furball-Engine/Furball/`<br>
+`dotnet restore`<br>
 `dotnet build`

 ## License

-This Game Engine is licensed under the [GPL-2.0 License](https://github.com/Furball-Engine/Furball/blob/master/LICENSE), meaning you're free to use this however you'd like as well as for commercial use (although see below regarding BASS) under the Conditions that you also follow the GPL-2.0 License and disclose the source code to your rendition of the Project.
+This Game Engine is licensed under the [GPL-2.0 License](https://github.com/Furball-Engine/Furball/blob/master/LICENSE), meaning you're free to use this however you'd like as well as for commercial use (although see below regarding BASS) under the Conditions that you also follow the GPL-2.0 License and disclose the source code to your rendition of the project.
 No Liability or Warranty is guaranteed.

 The BASS audio library (a dependency of this framework) is a commercial product.
 While it is free for non-commercial use, please ensure to [obtain a valid licence](http://www.un4seen.com/bass.html#license) if you plan on distributing any application using it commercially.